Picture

 I'll admit it, the bike has been known to take a nap every once in a while.
 So for those instances, I've purchased some upgrades that help keep her all in one piece.

-Double-Take Collapsible Mirrors so that when the bike goes down, the mirrors just fold in on themselves.
-They are attached to RAM mounts, so you can adjust them however you want.
-This has been a great purchase, and I wouldn't have any other mirrors.
+Hand Guards - Our Barkbuster Hand-Guards haven't snapped off yet after countless drops, and a couple of power slides.
+A great investment to keep your levers safe.
+Mirrors - Once again, our DoubleTake Mirrors are collapsible, so that when the bike goes down, the mirrors just fold in on themselves.
+They're attached to RAM mounts, so you can adjust them however you want.
+This has been a great purchase, and I wouldn't have any other mirrors. |

 Crash Bars & Skid Plate - Finally, we have Rumbux Crash Bars and a bottom Skid Plate to help protect against any injury to our motorcycle's internal organs.
 These things have all worked fabulously.